daniellbaii/database-project/deliverables/deliverable2/ACID_Properties_Documentation.md

 3. **Isolation** allows multiple users to interact with the system simultaneously without conflicts, ensuring that concurrent operations don't interfere with each other.

 4. **Durability** guarantees that once data is committed to the database, it will persist even through system failures, providing reliability for critical volunteer coordination data.

-These ACID properties make the Community Connect system suitable for production use in real volunteer coordination scenarios, where data integrity and reliability are paramount for successful community engagement operations.

----

-*This documentation demonstrates the practical implementation of ACID properties in the Community Connect volunteer coordination database system, showcasing how theoretical database concepts translate to real-world application reliability and data integrity.*